loco-rs/loco/docs-site/content/docs/the-app/your-project.md

 Usage: blo-cli [OPTIONS] <COMMAND>

 Commands:
   start      Start an app
-  db        Perform DB operations routes    Describe all application endpoints task      Run a custom task generate  code generation creates a set of files and code templates based on a predefined set of rules doctor    Validate and diagnose configurations version   Display the app version help      Print this message or the help of the given subcommand(s)
+  db         Perform DB operations routes     Describe all application endpoints task       Run a custom task scheduler  Run the scheduler generate   code generation creates a set of files and code templates based on a predefined set of rules doctor     Validate and diagnose configurations version    Display the app version help       Print this message or the help of the given subcommand(s)

 Options:
   -e, --environment <ENVIRONMENT>  Specify the environment [default: development] -h, --help                       Print help
   -V, --version                    Print version
 ```
 <!-- </snip> -->